SoCal Steam Clean SoCal Steam CleanSoCal Steam CleanSoCal Steam CleanSoCal Steam CleanSoCal Steam Clean

 Oil:

 Use a dry cleaning solvent to put on the dirtied area.
 Start from the outside and work inward to avoid spreading the oil spot.
-After you’ve done this, apply a light detergent solution, then rinse it and blot until dry.
+After you’ve done this, apply a light detergent solution, then rinse it with cold water and blot until dry.
+Remember not to rub the stain in or it will be harder to get out.

 Grass:

 Use a detergent solution, and then blot the area with it.
-Rinse the area, and blot again to dry.
-Use ammonia solution on the area, and blot that solution.
+Rinse the area with cold water, and blot again to dry.
+Use ammonia solution on the area, and blot that solution out.
 After that, use a vinegar solution and then blot, and rinse once more.
+This will take out the grass stain fairly well, depending on how big the stain is.

 Pet Stains (Urine):

-Try and blot out all the liquid you can by placing a clean towel directly over the area and applying heavy weight on it.
-Spray on a bacteria/enzyme digester, and follow the directions for the particular brand, and leave it to dry.
+Try and blot out all the liquid you can by placing a clean towel directly over the area and applying weight on it.
+You may even want to leave the dry towel over it with something heavy and flat (like a dictionary) sitting on top for several minutes.
+Spray on a bacteria/enzyme digester, and follow the directions for the particular brand, then leave it to dry.
 When it’s dry, remove any part of the stain remaining with detergent solution, then rinse, and blot once more until it is dry.

 Vomit:

-Before anything, try and scrape up as much of the vomit as you possibly can.
+Before doing anything else, try and scrape up as much of the vomit as you possibly can to make the rest of the job a little bit easier.
 After that, apply a bacteria/enzyme digester and use it according to its particular directions, and then wait for it to dry.
-When the area is dry, remove any remaining stain in the area with a detergent solution, and then rinse.
+When the area is dry, remove any remaining stain in the area with a detergent solution, and then rinse it with cold water.
 Finally, blot the area until it is dry.

 Mildew: